-In addition to the above criteria, the Selection Official may consider the following program policy factors in determining which Full Applications to select for award negotiations:
+In addition to the above criteria, the Selection Official may consider the following program policy factors in determining which Full Applications to select for award negotiations.
+Cost sharing will not be considered in the evaluation.

-- The degree to which the proposed project exhibits technological diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA; - The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to accelerate commercialization and overcome key market barriers; - Whether the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - Whether the proposed project will enhance vs. duplicate/overlap with other EERE funded work; - Whether the proposed project contributes to underserved strategic priorities in the Building America technology roadmap or technology to market strategy (Note: Not applicable to Topic Area 3), and; - Comprehensiveness of commercialization plan if the project will result in intellectual property.
+The degree to which the proposed project exhibits technological or research diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA;

+- The level of industry involvement and demonstrated ability to accelerate commercialization and overcome key market barriers; - The degree to which the proposed project is likely to lead to increased employment and manufacturing in the United States; and - The degree to which the proposed project will accelerate transformational technological or scientific advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty. - The degree to which the proposed project, or group of projects, represent a desired geographic distribution (considering past awards, current applications, or alignment with national wind resources.)